bcgov/moh-prime/utilities/SiteExcelToSql/README.md

 ## Note

-Some template value can be adjusted.
+- Some template value can be adjusted.
 See the included template.sql.
 After modifying template.sql file, re-run the app the generate the new SQL output.
+- Binaries files are built and generated into `bin\Debug\netcoreapp3.1` folder under the project root.
+- Output SQL file is generated into same working directory of the binaries by default.